persteenolsen/umbraco-pso/README.md

 - Stop your site and make a dotnet run to see your site is running

 - Note: The cs files / models must be ignored before Release Build / Production.
-This must be doing manually in the ItemGroup / compile in the MyProject . csproj !!!
+This must be doing manually in the ItemGroup / compile in the PsoUmbraco . csproj !!!

 Happy use Umbraco :-)